 Students in kindergarten through grade four may not bring electronic readers to school.
-Middle School students (grades five through eight) may use electronic readers before and after school and during Aftercare.
+Middle School students (grades five through eight) may use electronic readers before and after school, however no electronic readers/Kindles or Nooks are to be used in Aftercare.
 During the school day, they are to be kept in lockers.
 Electronic readers are not allowed in class unless specific permission is granted by a teacher for academic purposes.
 Electronic readers are not allowed in classrooms during exams.
-Students who violate these procedures will have their devices confiscated and given to the Dean.
+Students who violate these procedures will have their devices confiscated and given to the Student Behavior and Family Liaison.